Pseuduvaria latifolia: Description

-It is a tree reaching 10 meters in height.
+It is a tree reaching 10 m in height.
 The young, dark brown to black branches are sparsely covered in lenticels.
-Its elliptical to oval, papery to slightly leathery leaves are 9.5-19 by 4-7 centimeters.
-The leaves have slightly heart-shaped bases and tapering tips, with the tapering portion 3-20 millimeters long.
+Its elliptical to oval, papery to slightly leathery leaves are 9.5–19 by 4–7 centimeters.
+The leaves have slightly heart-shaped bases and tapering tips, with the tapering portion 3–20 millimeters long.
 The leaves are hairless on their upper and lower surfaces.
-The leaves have 10-14 pairs of secondary veins emanating from their midribs.
-Its hairless petioles are 2–5 by 0.8-3 millimeters with a broad groove on their upper side.
-Its Inflorescences occur in clusters of 1–5 on branches, and are organized on slightly hairy peduncles that are 1.5-4 by 0.3-0.7 millimeters.
+The leaves have 10–14 pairs of secondary veins emanating from their midribs.
+Its hairless petioles are 2–5 by 0.8–3 millimeters with a broad groove on their upper side.
+Its Inflorescences occur in clusters of 1–5 on branches, and are organized on slightly hairy peduncles that are 1.5–4 by 0.3–0.7 millimeters.
 Each inflorescence has up to 2 flowers.
-Each flower is on a slightly hairy pedicel that is 11–24 by 0.2-0.8 millimeters.
-The pedicels are organized on a rachis up to 5 millimeters long that have 2-6 bracts.
-The pedicels have a medial, slightly hairy bract that is 0.5-1 millimeters long.
+Each flower is on a slightly hairy pedicel that is 11–24 by 0.2–0.8 millimeters.
+The pedicels are organized on a rachis up to 5 millimeters long that have 2–6 bracts.
+The pedicels have a medial, slightly hairy bract that is 0.5–1 millimeters long.
 Its flowers are unisexual.
-Its flowers have 3 free, triangular sepals, that are 1.5-2 by 1.5-2 millimeters.
+Its flowers have 3 free, triangular sepals, that are 1.5–2 by 1.5–2 millimeters.
 The sepals are hairless on their upper surface, sparsely hairy on their lower surface, and hairy at their margins.
 Its 6 petals are arranged in two rows of 3.
-The pale yellow, oval, outer petals are 3–5 by 3-5.5 millimeters with hairless upper and sparsely hairy lower surfaces.
-The pale yellow, diamond-shaped inner petals have a 2-3.5 millimeter long claw at their base and a 5-9.5 by 2-5 millimeter blade.
+The pale yellow, oval, outer petals are 3–5 by 3–5.5 millimeters with hairless upper and sparsely hairy lower surfaces.
+The pale yellow, diamond-shaped inner petals have a 2–3.5 millimeter long claw at their base and a 5–9.5 by 2–5 millimeter blade.
 The inner petals have pointed bases and tips.
 The inner petals are hairless on their upper surfaces and densely hairy on their lower surfaces.
 The inner petals have a pair of elliptical, smooth, raised glands on their upper surface.
-Male flowers have up to 40-58 stamens that are 0.7-0.8 by 0.7-0.8 millimeters.
-Female flowers have 3-6 carpels that are 2.2-2.7 by 0.8-1.3 millimeters.
+Male flowers have up to 40–58 stamens that are 0.7–0.8 by 0.7–0.8 millimeters.
+Female flowers have 3–6 carpels that are 2.2–2.7 by 0.8–1.3 millimeters.
 Each carpel has up to 6 ovules arranged in two rows.
-The fruit occur in clusters of 3 arranged on slightly hairy peduncles that are 3–4 by 1-2 millimeters.
+The fruit occur in clusters of 3 arranged on slightly hairy peduncles that are 3–4 by 1–2 millimeters.
 The individual fruit are attached by slightly hairy pedicles that are 24–26 by 1.5 millimeters.
-The fruit are oval to elliptical and 18–21 by 12-14 millimeters.
+The fruit are oval to elliptical and 18–21 by 12–14 millimeters.
 The fruit have a pointed tip 1 millimeter long.
 The fruit are smooth, and densely hairy.